binsync/binsync/README.md

 ```

 BinSync is also available in the Binary Ninja plugin manager.
+If you plan on using BS with Ghidra, you need to also do `pip3 install binsync[ghidra]`.
 If you plan on using extra BS features, like the ChatGPT User, install the package like this: `pip3 install binsync[extras]`, which will install extra packages for support.
 For full install information, please read our [Quickstart Docs](https://binsync.net/docs/home).